 Customers aren’t necessarily going to know that your company has a referral program in place.
 Even most frequent shoppers may not be getting your promotions, despite all of your best efforts.
 Don’t assume that the people shopping on your site know about your referral program, even if they are repeat visitors.

-When you have customers who do know about your loyalty program, you don’t want to force them to go hunting for it on your website.
+When you have customers who do know about your referral program, you don’t want to force them to go hunting for it on your website.
 Instead of burying the program info in some dark corner of your site, feature it prominently.
 Have a button or tab on your homepage that encourages shoppers to join your program and reap the benefits.
 Prominently featuring the program is key to getting customers to refer.

 4. Find ways to help your customers overcome reputational risk

 In a 2013 blog post, Dr. Ivan Misner—the founder of BNI (Business Networking International) and holder of the title of the “Father of Modern Marketing” (at least according to CNN) distilled one of the core challenges of referral marketing in a single sentence.
 “When you give a referral,” he wrote, “you give a little of your reputation away.
 If the business you’ve referred someone to does a good job, it helps your reputation.
 But if it does a poor job, your reputation may be hurt.”

 This perceived “reputational risk” is one of the reasons why some customers won’t refer products and services to their friends—even if they are completely satisfied with your products.
 The fear of recommending something a friend or family won’t like, as Dr. Misner explains, is just one part of reputation risk.